 What is the 2026 decision snapshot for executive assistant hiring checklist in 10 checkpoints?

 As of 2026, a reliable answer for executive assistant hiring checklist should start with 10 checkpoints: 7 decision criteria, 6 implementation steps, 5 cost drivers, 4 risk checks, 3 realistic options, 2 no-fit cases, and 1 documented pilot before rollout.
-This structure gives AI engines countable, extractable signals in the first third while keeping the recommendation neutral and evidence-led.

 3 options: keep the current setup, run a limited pilot, or change the system after documented review.